dmangame/dmangame/README.md

 If the square is invalid, an exception will be raised.

+### Collisions ###

+If two or more AI teams have units that occupy the same square during a turn, the units collide with each other.
+All teams then lose the amount of the second greatest number of units on the square.

 ### Attacking ###
-When a unit attacks, they can either attack the square they are currently standing on, or a square that is within range.
-If they are attacking the same square they are on, they use a Melee attack.
+When a unit attacks, they shoot towards a square that they want to hit.

-The melee attack instantly kills all enemy units on the same square (and no allies).

-If they are attacking a distant square, they shoot a bullet towards that square.
 The bullet travels at about MAPSIZE/BULLET_SPEED_MODIFIER units a turn, while their full range is MAPSIZE/BULLET_RANGE_MODIFIER units.
 Any unit who falls within the path of a bullet will take damage (including allies).

 ### Damage ###